 whoami command prints the user name of the effective user ID.
 In other words, it displays the name of the currently logged-in user.

 whoami command is as follows:

-To display the name of the user who is currently logged on to the system, invoke the command without any options:
+To display the name of the currently logged user, invoke the command without any options:

 Output similar to the following will be displayed on the screen, showing the name of the user invoking the command:

-whoami command can be used in shell scripts to check the name of the user running the script.
+whoami command in shell scripts to check the user’s name running the script.

 if [[ "$(whoami)" != "any_name" ]]; then echo "Only user 'any_name' can run this script." exit 1 fi

-whoami command is also is handy for verifying the name of the user after switching to another user with the
+The whoami command is also handy for verifying the user’s name after switching to another user with the

 whoami does not accept arguments.
 If you pass an argument, the command prints an error message: